Aceearly1993/lc2-miserablesecrets/README.md

 #### [1.5.0] - 2024/7/26 ####

 `CHANGED` - Ported 1.5.0 changes from main branch (https://github.com/katriellucas/lecarde-2/releases).
 (Aceearly1993)
+`CHANGED` - Freeze the aura type slot to always be in DARK MAGIC.
+(Aceearly1993)
+`CHANGED` - When you pick aura blast orb, it increase both type of aura blast as a fix in order to not interrupt Efrain's game.
+(Aceearly1993)

 #### [1.4.9.3] - 2024/7/9 ####